Minoan eruption: Ice cores, tree rings and speleothems

-An eruption of Theran magnitude is expected to leave a detectable signal in various environmental records like ice core and tree ring.
-Petrologic constraints on Minoan magma yields a range of 0.3–35.9 trillion grams of sulfur release.
+An eruption of Theran magnitude is expected to leave a detectable signal in various environmental records like ice cores and tree rings.
+Petrologic constraints on Minoan magma yields a range of 0.3–35.9 trillion grams of released sulfur.
 The higher end of the estimate could cause severe climatic change and leave detectable signals in ice cores and tree rings.
 Notably, tree ring dating allows extremely precise dating to the exact calendar year of each ring with virtually no age uncertainty, and from properties of the annual tree rings local climate record could be reconstructed down to sub-annual precision.

-In 1987, a major Greenland sulfate spike in 1644 ± 20 BC in ice core chronology was hypothesized to be caused by the Minoan eruption based on the early radiocarbon results of Hammer et al. In 1988, a major environmental disruption and extreme global-cooling/frost-ring in 1627 ± 0 BC were also revealed through precisely dated frost ring and too were hypothesized to be related to Minoan eruption.
+In 1987, a major Greenland sulfate spike in 1644 ± 20 BC in ice core chronology was hypothesized to be caused by the Minoan eruption based on the early radiocarbon results of Hammer et al. In 1988, a major environmental disruption and extreme global-cooling/frost-ring in 1627 ± 0 BC were also revealed through precisely dated frost rings and hypothesized to be related to the Minoan eruption.

-Archaeologists who preferred a late 16th century BC eruption date were neither convinced by the 1644 ± 20 BC sulfate spike nor by the 1627 BC frost ring, because evidence of causality between the two events and Minoan eruption was absent.
+Archaeologists who preferred a late 16th-century BC eruption date were neither convinced by the 1644 ± 20 BC sulfate spike nor by the 1627 BC frost ring, because evidence of causality between the two events and Minoan eruption was absent.

-Since 2003, multiple independent studies of major elements and trace elements of volcanic ash retrieved from the 1644 ± 20 BC sulfate layer failed to match the ash to that of Santorini but all attributed the ash to another large eruption during this period, Mount Aniakchak, thus ruling out Minoan eruption as the cause of the sulfate spike.
+Since 2003, multiple independent studies of major elements and trace elements of volcanic ash retrieved from the 1644 ± 20 BC sulfate layer failed to match the ash to that of Santorini.
+All of these independent studies attributed the ash to another large eruption during this period, the eruption of Mount Aniakchak, thus ruling out the Minoan eruption as the cause of the sulfate spike.
 In 2019, a revision of the Greenland ice-core chronology was proposed based on synchronization of the frost-ring data and the major sulfate spike, and the revised date for the Aniakchak eruption was shifted to 1628 BC.
 The Greenland ice core chronology offset was independently confirmed by other teams and adopted into Greenland Ice Core Chronology 2021 (GICC21).
-The 1627 BC extreme global cooling was then conveniently explained by the major Aniakchak eruption without invoking Thera.
+The 1627 BC extreme global cooling was subsequently attributed to the major Aniakchak eruption without invoking the Theran eruption.
 An eruption date of 1627 BC is also no longer supported by radiocarbon evidence with the most recent calibration curve IntCal20.

 In light of much younger radiocarbon dates and revised ice core chronology, several possible ice core and tree ring signals in the 17th and 16th century BC have been proposed.
 The list below summarizes the tree ring and ice core signals that may have been caused by the Minoan eruption: